 - Tippett, arr.
 Manning, Time Past, Time Present, Time Future (Schott music, 2015)

-Notes for works by Michael Tippett, Judith Weir, Benjamin Britten, Roxana Panufnik, Thea Musgrave, inter alia,
+Notes for works by, inter alia, Michael Tippett, Judith Weir, Benjamin Britten, Roxana Panufnik, Thea Musgrave, Priaulx Rainier,

-for performances by BBC Symphony Orchestra, London Philharmonic Orchestra, London Symphony Orchestra, BBC Scottish Symphony Orchestra, English Touring Opera, at venues such as Wigmore Hall, Royal Opera House, Barbican Centre, Royal Festival Hall, Aldeburgh Festival
+for performances by BBC Symphony Orchestra, City of Birmingham Symphony Orchestra, London Philharmonic Orchestra, London Symphony Orchestra, BBC Scottish Symphony Orchestra, English Touring Opera, at venues such as Wigmore Hall, Royal Opera House, Barbican Centre, Royal Festival Hall, Aldeburgh Festival